Biography

 William Hutchinson (1732-1814)

-William Hutchinson authored an early history of the County of Durham and the "Spirit of Masonry"
+William Hutchinson authored early histories of the Counties of Durham and Cumberland, topographies of Northumberland and the Lake District, plus novels, plays and the much reprinted "Spirit of Masonry" which saw five editions in his lifetime.

 Stephen Kemble (1758 –1822)